austinjhunt/stonopreserveapp/README.md

 There is no need to include the massive virtualenv folders inside the repo; instead, we can simply use the requirements.txt to maintain the dependencies/necessary installs.

+To launch the webserver:
+0) Ensure that Django and all other dependencies are installed
+1) Activate the virtual environment by navigating to "<name-of-virtual-env>/Scripts" and running the activate script
+2) Navigate to the top-level srpaccessmanagement directory
+3) Enter "python manage.py runserver" into the terminal

 Daniel Lee (Feb 4)

 Austin Hunt (Mar 4)